tc39/proposal-async-context/README.md

   // Context was restored after the previous run. console.log(context.get()); // => 'top'

-  // Maintains the state of all AsyncContext's at this moment. const snapshotDuringTop = AsyncContext.wrap((cb) => {
+  // Captures the state of all AsyncContext's at this moment. const snapshotDuringTop = AsyncContext.wrap((cb) => {
       console.log(context.get()); // => 'top'
       cb();